 - The property and public areas surrounding it are free of garbage and vermin.

-#6: Breaking Lease Early via Early Termination Clauses
+#6: Breaking a Lease via Early Termination Clauses

-Recently drafted lease agreements often include terms that would allow tenants to terminate a lease.
-The lease agreement should outline the amount of notice required as well as the fee.
+Recently drafted leases often include terms that would allow tenants to terminate a lease.
+The lease should outline the amount of notice required as well as the fee.
 For example, the clause could specify a notice of 45 days and a penalty worth of one months’ rent for a tenant who wishes to break their lease early.

 Many states have laws that allow early termination of tenancy that New York does not.
 For instance, failure to include disclosures or landlord lease violations is not a valid reason for lease termination in New York.